cgarchbold/cgarchbold.github.io/_articles/Pittsburgh_Analysis.md

     Mounted at /content/drive

-# Lets use Pandas to extract and look at these CSVs for Pittsburgh Comminitys
+# Lets use Pandas to extract and look at these CSVs for Pittsburgh Communities

 ```